NikkiMaeEvers/NikkiMaeEvers/README.md

-## Hi there 👋
+🌸 Hi, I’m @NikkiMaeEvers

-- 👋 Hi, I’m @NikkiMaeEvers
+🎓I have a master’s in Artificial Intelligence and I'm passionate about the intersection of people and technology.
-- 👀 I’m interested in Text Mining, Computer Graphics & Computer Vision, Machine Learning, Psychology, Combining Art & AI, Fashion, Arts, Music and Looking to combine AI with more non-standard human related fields.
+Curious about the ethical and responsible use of AI and data to create a positive impact on society.
+I combine a love for analytical thinking with strong communication skills and an eagerness to learn.

-- 🌱 I’m currently learning GANs, NERs.
+👀 I’m especially interested in projects touching on psychology/wellbeing, healthcare, or sustainability.
+But I'm equally excited to explore other fields where technology or data can make a difference!

-- 💞️ I’m looking to collaborate on Art & AI, or any other topic that combines AI with a creative field, psychology or anything human-related.
+🌱 I just came back from 7 months of travels and ready to jump back in.

-- 📫 How to reach me: send me an email at nikkimaeevers@gmail.com if you're interested in a collab or just want to casually chat about (shared) interests.
+📫 Shoot me a message here, or on [my LinkedIn](https://www.linkedin.com/in/nikki-mae-evers/) if you're interested in a collab or just want to casually chat about (shared) interests.

-- I unfortunately lost access to my old GitHub account around April 2024 due to 2FA.
+I unfortunately lost access to my old GitHub account around April 2024 due to 2FA.
 Don't be stupid like me, and make sure you set up multiple verification methods!